HTTP Poller

 Global variables

-Optional parameter that can be used to convert the feed global variables to a custom date time format.
+Convert the feed global variables to a custom date time format.
+This parameter is optional

 This parameter supports feed and $accessToken global variables.

-For more information on setting a date format (epoch milliseconds, epoch seconds, and string format), see Date and time parameters.
+For more information about setting a date format (epoch milliseconds, epoch seconds, and string format), see Date and time parameters.

 String